Did you know that your version of Internet Explorer is out of date?

 Assessment

-Initial consultations and assessments, with accurate formulation and diagnosis of the presenting concerns, are essential beginnings for therapeutic success.
+Initial consultations and assessments, with accurate formulation and diagnosis of the presenting concerns, are essential beginnings for appropriate educational interventions and therapeutic success.

 Psychodiagnostic assessments aim to investigate and differentiate mood, anxiety, social, and/or behavioural difficulties within the context of a number of moderating factors such as childhood/personal/family history, personal and relational experiences, circumstance, and personality organizations.
 The typical process involves clinical interviews involving the individual and family members (if available and appropriate), along with completion of standardized questionnaires and/or other structured standardized test(s).
 For preschool and latency age children, a play assessment is often part of the process.
+The goal is to gain clarity not only through a diagnostic lens, but also through self-understanding, to mobilize change within the individual and to inform treatment planning and support in everyday life and education/workplace.
 A formal psychological report is provided, with varying level of brevity and comprehensiveness, according to the specific needs and requirements at the feedback session.